PassTheMayo/minecraft-server-util/README.md

 Everything you need to know to get started is located within our documentation website.
 If you have any more questions, you can ask within our [Discord server](https://discord.gg/e7jgDYY).

 **https://passthemayo.gitbook.io/minecraft-server-util/**

+---

+**Please note** &mdash; While this library is relatively reliable at retrieving the status of Minecraft server, I still recommend using my other API service **[mcstatus.io](https://mcstatus.io)**.
+Using a service like this prevents any issues you may face down the road.
+It is entirely free to use and has more features than this library.